juggle/resize-observer/README.md

 Resize Observers have inbuilt protection against infinite resize loops.

 If an element's observed box size changes again within the same resize loop, the observation will be skipped and an error event will be dispatched on the window.
+Elements with undelivered notifications will be considered for delivery in the next loop.

 ```js
 import ResizeObserver from '@juggle/resize-observer';